acelliott1218/task-smasher/README.md

 # Task Smasher!

-Task Smasher is a life-hack website aiming to create not just a useful resource, but also a community of time-starved people -- ultimately, with the motivation of gaining more free-time.
-Currently, the idea is that more and more people will send in their own life-hacks, and the best of them will replace the previous winners every month.
-Along with helpful content, the site is designed to always have the option to join the newsletter or otherwise get in touch readily-available, since community-interaction is vital for its survival.
+Task Smasher is a life-hack website aiming to create not just a useful resource, but also a community of time-starved people -- ultimately, with the motivation of gaining more free time.
+Currently, the idea is that more and more people will send in their own life hacks, and the best of them will replace the previous winners every month.
+Along with helpful content, the site is designed to always have the option to join the newsletter or otherwise get in touch readily available, since community interaction is vital for its survival.

 ![Mockup](docs/readme_images/mockup.jpg)

 ## Features

-### Site wide
+### Sitewide
 * Navigation Menu
     * Links to "Smash Those Tasks!" (home), "Our Story" (about), and Sign Up pages
-    * This menu is responsive, and changes its design based on viewing device (see responsiveness section for more info).
+    * This menu is responsive, and changes its design based on the viewing device (see responsiveness section for more info).
     * The fixed position of the nav bar will keep users from having to scroll back up to the top to reach the two other pages.
     * Each page has its name underlined on the nav menu, meaning there's no way to get confused about which page a user is on.